clintjedwards/gofer/README.md

 This is actually a good thing in most cases and something that most small companies should embrace.
 The guarantees and structure of gitops is useful for building and testing software.

 Eventually as your workload grows though, you'll start to notice that tying your short-term job runner to gitops leaves a few holes in the proper management of those jobs.
 Gitops works for your code builds, but what about things in different shapes?
-Performing needful actions on a schedule (or a trigger) like database backups, port scanning, or maybe just smoke testing leaves something to be desired from the gitops model.
+Performing needful actions on a schedule (or a extension) like database backups, port scanning, or maybe just smoke testing leaves something to be desired from the gitops model.

 **Let's take a look at an example:**